 1. Formal minor.
-A formal minor is an approved program of study in the English or some other department that will show up on your transcript - for example, Business & Technical Writing in English,
+A formal minor is an approved program of study in the English or some other

-The English Department offers seven minors.
-Please contact the appropriate director if you are interested in one: see page 37 of this manual.
+The English Department offers seven minors: see page 35 of this manual.

 2. Concentration.
 Sometimes you want to study in an area for which WCU may not have a formal minor - for example, Sustainability or